7 Simple Tips for a Sunset Hike at Saguaro National Park East

 We hiked with the ranger and a group of about 15 other hikers of all ages.
 There was a family with kiddos as young as six and elders with walking sticks.
 Most of the hikers were local, which the ranger said is a rarity.
 Usually, hikers are from out of town.
 And the hike was very easy.
 There was a bit of a slight incline towards the midpoint of the hike, but nothing strenuous.
 Overall, it is a fun experience for families of all ages.

-Pro Tip: Do not arrive late like us because you do run the risk of the hike leaving without you!
+Pro Tip: If you are doing the guided hike, do not arrive late like us because you do run the risk of the hike leaving without you!

 But remember, each hike is different!